Raising children who can think for themselves is important. Learn effective strategies to raise a child who can think critically.

 “Oh yeah, that looks tricky.
 Here—let me show you how to do it,” I offered.

 And right away he responded, “No!
-Thanks but I don’t want you to help.”
+Thanks, but I don’t want you to help.”

-The ultimate goal is for our kids to think for themselves, even without our help.
-And sure, we can guide them to a solution, but not to the point where we provide all the answers.
+The ultimate goal is for our kids to be able to think for themselves, even without our help.
+Sure, we can guide them along the way, but not to the point where we provide all the answers.